simplifier-ag/cordova-plugin-media-capture/README.md

 - __supportedImageModes__: The recording image sizes and formats supported by the device.
 (ConfigurationData[])

 - __supportedVideoModes__: The recording video resolutions and formats supported by the device.
 (ConfigurationData[])

+## Cordova preferences

+-__useInternalCameraApp__: Boolean - opens the internal Capture Activity. (defaults to false, Android only, if false the activity will be dynamically enabled still appear in the camera chooser when running Android < 11)

 ## capture.captureAudio